cjdbarlow/bedside-notebook/howto.md

 * Correct image size when column-margin images have captions
 * Click on margin images to pop into centre screen
 * Add scrolling radiology images
+* Modify glossary to only scan words up to to maximum length in the glossary to speed up build time

 # Decisions